Castle Acre: St James the Great, Castle Acre

-In 2017 the Church of Castle Acre still has to address internal works to the tower for Health & Safety reasons at a cost of approximately £130,000 an immense task for a small community.
-The Friends of the Church have committed £ 70,000 towards this work and we have recently received £ 5,000 from the Garfield Weston Foundation, £2,000 from the Paul Baasham Trust, £5,000 from the Norfolk Churches Trust, £ 5,000 from the Wolfson Foundation, £5,000 from the Idlewild Trust and £ 5,000 from the Music in Country Churches Charity.
-Plus £ 2,300 from the Allchurches Trust, £1500 from the Alan Evans Memorial Trust, and £ 500 from the Jill Franklin Trust.
+Work commences on 27 June 2017 to address internal works to the tower for Health & Safety reasons at a cost of approximately £105,000 an immense task for a small community.
+The Friends of the Church have committed £ 70,000 towards this work plus £5000.00 to refurbish the clock face, and we have recently received £ 5,000 from the Garfield Weston Foundation, £2,000 from the Paul Baasham Trust, £5,000 from the Norfolk Churches Trust, £ 5,000 from the Wolfson Foundation, £5,000 from the Idlewild Trust and £ 5,000 from the Music in Country Churches Charity.
+Plus £ 2,300 from the Allchurches Trust, £1500 from the Alan Evans Memorial Trust, and £ 500 from the Jill Franklin Trust, towards the tower works.
 We urgently need to complete this work to prevent further deterioration in the tower.
 The population in Castle Acre is only 750.

 If you have had any previous connection with, or a love, of St James the Great Church then we invite you to help the congregation to retain this building for future years.

 Donations may be sent to the Church Treasurer – Mr Martin Webster, Woodford Lodge, Tittleshall, Norfolk, PE32 2PF

 Cheques should be made payable to Castle Acre Church Restoration Fund.